whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 date: 2018-02-27
 permalink: /blog/2018/02/27/why-of-the-how/
 category: blog
-excerpt: One of the things I've taken to saying in recent years is that: Sometimes we make mistakes because of circumstance and sometimes we make bad decisions because of reasons... so please just write those reasons down somewhere.
+excerpt: One of the things I've taken to saying in recent years is that sometimes we make mistakes because of circumstance and sometimes we make bad decisions because of reasons... so please just write those reasons down somewhere.
 authors: [thisisaaronland]
 image: "images/mushrooms-bowl.jpg"
 tag: [elasticsearch,go,python,spelunker,whosonfirst,why-of-the-how]